snipem/gameprices/README.md

 * SE/en (Sweden)
 * JP/jp (Japan)

 Prices are always in the local currency.
-Therefore it is € for DE/de and £ for GB/en.
-Additionaly, prices are that for PlayStation Plus users.
+Therefore, it is € for DE/de and £ for GB/en.
+Additionally, prices are that for PlayStation Plus users.

 ### Eshop implementation

-The eshop implementation is not yet fully functional and only available in the dvelopment build.
+The eshop implementation is not yet fully functional and only available in the development build.

 ## Installation